evcoreas/Blog-App/README.md

 ### Prerequisites
 Please make sure you have the following on your local machine:
 * [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) - The Database
-* [Node.js](https://nodejs.org/en/) - This is required since it is a node.js application
+* [Node.js](https://nodejs.org/en/) - This is required in order to use node package manager

 ## Installing
 After you clone the repository, go into the Blog-App-master folder in the terminal: